Our Story

 Robert was a successful corporate photographer for twenty years, working in Australia, Asia and Canada.
 In addition, he’s been a heavy equipment operator, a welder and geological field assistant in both Canada and Australia.

-Robert established the Cape Grace vineyard and personally attended to every vine.
+Robert established the Cape Grace vineyard and personally attended to every vine for 24 years.
 Robert was also the hands-on winemaker at Cape Grace for the first 12 years, under the guidance of Mark Messenger.

 Conrad Tritt